scszcoder/eCan.ai/README.md

 # ECBOT
-E-Commerce Bot is an RPA software to free e-business owners from the daily chores of running an e-business.
+E-Commerce Bot is an Agentic RPA software to free e-business owners from the daily chores of running an e-business.
 Even though ECBot is for e-commerce, but it is designed to be extensible be a general purpose RPA software allowing one to automate any task.
 The bot software emulates human's view and move work pattern by extracting structured screen contents and create mouse and keyboard actions according to the screen contents. ecbot is written in